redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 Let's begin by making a very simple Vulkan program, say - drawing a triangle.
 This is good because it covers a lot of interesting stuff, picking a device to draw with, creating pipelines, render passes and issuing a draw call.
-I specifically picked Vulkan for this article _because_ it makes swapchain managment explicit which will be covered later.
+I specifically picked Vulkan for this article _because_ it makes swapchain management explicit which will be covered later.

 So the first thing that should be noted is that under most circumstances, the first system in line when you call a Vulkan function is actually not related to Linux graphics at all.
 It is called the Vulkan Loader.